 The Company was incorporated on May 11, 2005 and is a reporting issuer in British Columbia, Alberta, Saskatchewan and Ontario.
 The shares of the Company commenced trading on the TSX Venture Exchange (the "Exchange") on January 25, 2011.
-On August 18, 2020, the Company acquired Renaissance Gold Inc. through a Plan of Arrangement (Note 4) under the Business Corporations Act (British Columbia) and was renamed Orogen Royalties Inc. The Company commenced trading on the Exchange under the symbol OGN on August 20, 2020.
+On August 18, 2020, the Company acquired Renaissance Gold Inc. through a Plan of Arrangement under the Business Corporations Act (British Columbia) and was renamed Orogen Royalties Inc. The Company commenced trading on the Exchange under the symbol OGN on August 20, 2020.

-The head office, principal registered, and records office of the Company are located at 1201 - 510 West Hastings Street, Vancouver, British Columbia, Canada, V6B 1L8.
+The head office, principal registered, and records office of the Company are located at 1015-789 West Pender Street, Vancouver, British Columbia, Canada, V6C 1H2.

 These consolidated financial statements have been prepared on the basis that the Company is a going concern, which assumes that the Company will be able to continue in operations and contemplates the realization of its assets and the settlement of its liabilities in the normal course of operations.
-However, the Company has no significant source of recurring revenue, has experienced recurring losses over the past several fiscal years (2021- \$2,831,445 and 2020 - \$5,023,973) and has an accumulated deficit as at March 31, 2022 of \$24,779,135 (December 31, 2021 - \$25,205,216).
+The Company began generating revenue from royalties at the end of the fiscal year ended December 31, 2021, however, it has experienced recurring losses over the past several fiscal years (2021- \$2,831,445 and 2020 - \$5,023,973) and has an accumulated deficit as at June 30, 2022 of \$25,427,770 (December 31, 2021 - \$25,205,216).

-The Company's ability to continue as a going concern is dependent on its ability to obtain additional debt or equity financing to successfully advance its business plan.
+The Company's ability to continue as a going concern is dependent on its ability to maintain consistent revenue from its royalties and prospect generation businesses and obtain additional debt or equity financing to successfully advance its business plan.
 These consolidated financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
 Such adjustments could be material.

 Since December 31, 2019, the outbreak of the novel strain of coronavirus, specifically identified as COVID-19, has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and physical distancing, have caused material disruption to business globally.
-Since COVID-19 vaccination programs began in early 2021, the Company's operations have generally returned to normal and the Company is pleased to report that COVID-19 did not have a significant impact on the Company's core business including its ability to generate and market mineral property and royalty assets as demonstrated by the number of transactions that were closed during the year ended December 31, 2021 in addition to operating two joint venture drill programs.
-As at March 31, 2022, most of the Company's earn-in option agreements with other partners were in good standing and the termination of earn-in agreements during the year were not due to the impact of COVID-19.
+Since COVID-19 vaccination programs began in early 2021, the Company's operations have generally returned to normal and the Company is pleased to report that COVID-19 did not have a significant impact on the Company's core business.
+As at June 30, 2022, most of the Company's earn-in option agreements with other partners were in good standing and the termination of earn-in agreements during the year were not due to the impact of COVID-19.

-Notes to the Condensed Interim Consolidated Financial Statements Three-Month Period Ended March 31, 2022 and 2021 (Expressed in Canadian Dollars)
+Notes to the Condensed Interim Consolidated Financial Statements Six-Month Periods Ended June 30, 2022 and 2021 (Expressed in Canadian Dollars)